igncp/environment/README.md

 - Simplicity
 - Maintainability

-Some approaches are not usual, but this setup has already been very convenient:
+Some of the principles in the repository:

-- Creating the content of files from the scripts instead of having dotfiles
+- Creating the content of configuration files from bash scripts instead of from having dotfiles
     - Minimizing the configuration points boosts productivity
-- Having a big script file (~ 4k lines) instead of many smaller ones
+- Having a single big script file (~ 6k lines) instead of many smaller ones
-    - One file eases editing and search, and 4k is not too many lines
+    - One file eases editing and search
-- Having code duplication in scripts
+- Having code duplication in toolbox scripts
     - No interdependencies between scripts, very simple maintainability
-- Output commands from scripts instead of calling them
-    - Creating scripts that can be used for FZF improves the terminal productivity

 ## License